 The ‘secret door’ in the side of the car, allowing access to the other one in the event of an emergency.

 A small electric heater was installed for the comfort of the lift operator...hmm, something that generates heat in something that is constructed of wood and could stop with only limited escape access?
-I'm sure that'd be fine!
+I’m sure that that would be fine!

 The position of the lift operator’s desk (from where tickets were issued) could still be seen on the floor.